 If a student is absent from class, it is his/her responsibility to make up for the missed work, according to each individual teacher's directions.
 All students will be able to make up work missed during an excused absence.
 Students will be allowed one more day than the number of days missed to make up assignments.
 For example, if a student misses Monday, is present Tuesday, the assignment missed on Monday is due Wednesday.
-However, students attending academic functions or pre-planned absences including but not limited to; Spelling Bee, Olympiad, class field trips, family trips/vacation, etc. shall turn in work the next day of class following the function.
 No incomplete grades will be given at the end of the school year except in emergency situations such as an accident, illness, or funeral.
 Students who have irregular attendance and/or whose absences are unexcused may face grade retention due to lack of basic skill development.
-In grades 7-12 multiple day absences should occur before a parent may request work from the teacher.
+In grades 7-12 multiple day absences should occur before a parent/guardian may request work from the teacher.
 Requests should be made twenty-four (24) hours in advance.
-It is recommended that students check with Google Classroom and classmates for assignments.
+It is recommended that students check with Google Classroom, teachers, and classmates for assignments.